octohost/mono/README.md

 `docker build -t your-organization/mono`

-To use it in your web project Dockerfile:
+Once it's built, you can use it in your web project Dockerfile:

 ```
 FROM octohost/mono